H. G. Wells' War of the Worlds (The Asylum film): Plot

-On the surface of Mars, the Mars rover is destroyed by an unknown force.
+A live video feed of the surface of Mars is destroyed by an unseen force.
 Astronomer George Herbert (Howell) and his wife Felicity (Van Wyk Loots) are packing for a trip to Washington, D.C. to celebrate their 10th wedding anniversary.
-George's son Alex spots a meteorite entering Earth's atmosphere.
-George is called to work about the incident, and his wife and son leave early for D.C. without him.
+Their son Alex spots a meteorite entering Earth's atmosphere.
+George is called to work about the meteorite, Felicity and Alex leave early for D.C. without him.

 As he drives to work, a meteorite lands.
 An alien "walker" emerges from the crater and massacres the witnesses with an energy weapon, George barely escaping with his life.
 George decides to meet with his brother Matt in Hopewell before moving on to Washington, D.C..

-Despite rumors that D.C. has suffered some of the worst of the invasion thus far, George moves onward and meets with Sgt.
-Kerry Williams, the last remaining member of his squad.
+Despite rumors that D.C. has suffered some of the worst of the invasion thus far, George moves onward and meets Sgt.
+Kerry Williams, the last remaining member of his unit.
 George and Williams meet with Samuelson, a power-mad lieutenant with unrealistic notions of resistance against the invaders, who rejects them as cowards.

-In Hopewell, the walkers launch a heavy insurrection and Matt dies in the trail of destruction.
-George and Sgt.Williams are separated in the battle.
-Farther along the trail to D.C., a pastor, Victor, finds George and describes to him his belief that the invasion is a form of the Rapture, but remains optimistic.
-The two go on together towards D.C..
+George and Sgt.Williams find a dying Matt as the aliens unexpectedly attack, and are separated in the battle.

+Moving on, George befriends Victor, an Australian Pastor who believes the invasion is the Rapture.
 Victor's faith is bruised when a hysterical member of his church curses God for the death of her children.
-George and Victor witness the final effort of the military against the walkers, who defeat them with toxic green gas.

-The two seek refuge in the abandoned house of a veterinarian for food and medicine when the neighborhood is flattened by another meteorite, trapping them in the ruins.
-George observes the aliens harvesting humans while Victor becomes despondent, rejecting his faith.
+George and Victor witness the final effort of the military against the aliens, who defeat them with toxic gas.
+The two seek refuge in the abandoned house of a veterinarian for food when the neighborhood is flattened by another meteorite.
+George observes the aliens setting up a camp and harvesting humans while Victor becomes despondent.

-George finds rabies vaccine and plans to use it against the aliens.
+George finds a rabies vaccine and plans to use it against the aliens.
 George successfully injects a curious alien, only for it to kill Victor and leave.
-Days later, the aliens vanish and George continues his journey on foot to D.C..
+The aliens quietly leave their camp, petting George to flee.
 George reunites with Sgt.
-Williams, and a deranged Samuelson, who has given himself a battlefield promotion.
-Samuelson senselessly murders Williams, and George in turn murders Samuelson.
+Williams and a deranged Samuelson, who has given himself a battlefield promotion.
+Samuelson senselessly murders Williams, and George in turn kills Samuelson.

-George finally reaches a completely destroyed Washington D.C..
-There, he becomes suicidal until he finds that the aliens have all died, apparently having no immunity to a human virus.
+George finally reaches a completely destroyed D.C..
+Feeling defeated, George offers his life to the aliens but finds that they have all died from bacteria, from which they had no immunity.
 George finds Felicity and Alex alive among the few human survivors.